Interior Department rules against tribe in trust land bid

 The Interior Department took 321 acres (130 hectares) into trust for the tribe in 2015 and later declared it the tribe’s sovereign reservation.

-The tribe broke ground on the First Light resort but halted work following the judge’s decision.
+The tribe had broken ground on that project but halted work following the judge’s decision.

+David Tennant, a lawyer for the casino opponents, said Friday his clients are “gratified” the rule of law has been “vindicated.”

 Massachusetts lawmakers submitted legislation earlier this year effectively enshrining the tribe’s reservation into law and preventing further legal challenges.